How Do I Know If My Dog Is a Healthy Weight?

 How Can I Control My Dogs Weight?

-Anyone who has dieted knows that, after losing weight, keeping it off can be hard.
+Anyone who has dieted knows that, after losing weight, keeping it off can be challenging.
 That’s where “weight control” foods come in (sometimes they’re also called “weight maintenance” or “weight management”).
 They’re used to maintain the ideal weight once it’s been achieved.

 “Don’t count on them to reduce your pet’s weight,” warns Nelson.
 “But they’re wonderful foods if your pet is where it needs to be.”
 She says these foods can also be used for obesity prevention — for a dog that has the potential to become overweight, such as hypothyroid or “couch potato” dogs.